liyida1995/LAMP/example/README.md

 ## Note
 Return: the compressed bytes of compressors

-Write: the returned bytes to a file ("li" of ZFP and "temp" of SZ)
+Write: the returned bytes to a file, respectively ("li" of ZFP and "temp" of SZ).

 More detailed instructions on how to build the LAMP can be found in the LAMP/src.